Joshclone/C-Best-Secure-coding-practices/README.md

 ///</summary>
 ```

-## 6. 🔥🔥Use enums wherever required. 🔥🔥Don’t use numbers or strings to indicate discrete values👏
+## 6. Use enums wherever required.
+Don’t use numbers or strings to indicate discrete values

 ```C#
 ///<summary>